-Developing soft skills matters.
+However, developing soft skills matters.
 A Carnegie Mellon Foundation study found that 75% of long-term job success depends on the level of soft skills employees had.
-Another LinkedIn study found that 57% of employers value soft skills more than hard skills when making new hires.
+Another LinkedIn study found that 57% of employers value soft skills more than hard skills when making new hire decisions.

-Put simply, you can be a certified expert in your field, but that won’t matter much if you just can’t work with your fellow employees.
+Put simply, you can be a certified expert in your field, but that won’t matter much if you just can’t work with your fellow employees, customers, leadership, and others.

 What are hard skills?

 Hard skills are much easier to quantify and measure.
 These are things that employees are specifically trained for, like a plumber who learns to fix a leaky faucet or a nurse learning to draw blood.

 Through specific instruction, on-the-job training, and trial-and-error, hard skills form the backbone of the job.

 What are the most common hard skills examples?

 For new employees with little practical experience or track record, hard skills can be measured in terms of test scores and recent degrees or certifications.
 Hard skills examples include: